Expectations: How College Differs —

 The University does not provide personal services or individually prescribed devices as your high school may have done.
 Personal services include assistance with bathing, grooming, food preparation, housekeeping, orientation and mobility, and the like.
 You or your family will be responsible for obtaining and funding these services, perhaps with assistance from the County Department of Social Services.
 Individually prescribed devices include hearing aids, glasses, braces, wheelchairs, other mobility devices, etc. Your family's health insurance or the State Department of Rehabilitation may be able to help pay these expenses.

-When you return your Statement of Intent To Register (SIR) or if you are a continuing student, no later than two weeks before you will need services, please contact the SSD Administrative Office, (951) 827-4538.
+When you return your Statement of Intent To Register (SIR) or if you are a continuing student, no later than two weeks before you will need services, please contact the SDRC, (951) 827-3861.

-You will be asked to complete a Student Data Sheet and Request for Accommodations form and to provide applicable documentation for your disability.
+You will be asked to complete a pre-registration form on R'Ability, to provide applicable documentation for your disability, and meet with a disability specialist.
 See the Checklist for Requesting Services.

-SSD staff will review your documentation and may need to ask you for additional information in order to assure that you will receive appropriate services.
-You and a member of the SSD staff will be able to meet and discuss the type of services that you will need.
+SDRC staff will review your documentation and may need to ask you for additional information in order to assure that you will receive appropriate services.

-After accommodations are approved, you will be referred to SSD staff member(s) who will help you with arrangements for services.
+After accommodations are approved, you will be referred to other SDRC staff member(s) who will help you with arrangements for services.

 You will probably find your first few weeks at college confusing and stressful.
 Your classmates will feel the same way--even without the added burden of arranging for services and adjusting to life with a disability in this new environment.
 Soon, however, all of this will seem comfortable, and you will find yourself the expert, perhaps helping someone else.